Southampton-RSG/2015-12-15-Southampton/novice/git/05-collab.md

 we **could** use something else if we wanted to, but `origin` is **conventional**, and will come in useful later.

-Make sure to use the URL for your repository rather than Vlad's: the only difference should be your username instead of `js-robinson`.
+Make sure to use the URL for your repository rather than mine! the only difference should be your username instead of `js-robinson`.
 :
 Where to Find Repository URL on GitHub